EJahren/my_thoughts/README.md

 1. else: add a test that *kills the mutant*!
 If little is known about the requirements of the program then use a snapshot test.
 1. Use source control to remove the mutant

-We will have a look at some examples